hirupiyumika/NaO_OAuth2/README.md

 $ git clone https://github.com/hirupiyumika/NaO_OAuth2.git

 # credintial configaration
-$ if younwant you can change your google app credintial in the client_secret.json file in the configarations folder
+$ if you want you can change your google app credintial in the client_secret.json file in the configarations folder

 # open app directory
 $ cd NaO_OAuth2